 Lighting the pilot light on your furnace can seem impossible if you’ve never done it before.
-Knowing the proper way to light the pilot light can make turning your furnace on a breeze, however.
+Knowing the proper way to light the pilot light can make turning on your furnace a breeze, however.

-1. Examining The Label of Instructions on Your Furnace
+1. Examining the Label of Instructions on Your Furnace

 Check all over the outside of your furnace for a label that contains instructions.
 These instructions should help you find where your pilot light is and give you specific information that relates to your brand and model of furnace.
 You may also see specific instructions there on how to light the pilot light on your furnace.
 Refer to these steps if at all possible.

-2. Set The Furnace Pilot Light To The “Off” Position
+2. Set the Furnace Pilot Light to the “Off” Position

-3. Use A Lighter To Light Your Pilot Light
+3. Use a Lighter to Light Your Pilot Light

 At Johnson & Johnson Heating and Air Conditioning, we can help you with everything related to heating and cooling for your residential or commercial property.
 These include seasonal tune-ups and indoor air quality services.
-Contact us today to get more information about our heating repairs in Martinsburg, WV!